Learning to Defend by Learning to Attack: Introduction

 This decade has witnessed great breakthroughs in deep learning in a variety of applications, such as computer vision~\citep{taigman2014deepface,girshick2014rich,he2016deep,liu2017deep}.
 Recent studies \citep{szegedy2013intriguing}, however, show that most of these deep learning models are very vulnerable to adversarial attacks.
 Specifically, by injecting a small perturbation to a normal sample, one can obtain an adversarial sample.
 Although the adversarial sample is semantically indistinguishable from the normal one, it can fool deep learning models and undermine the security of deep learning, causing reliability problems in autonomous driving, biometric authentication, etc.

 Researchers have devoted many efforts to study efficient adversarial attack and defense \citep{szegedy2013intriguing,goodfellow2014explaining,nguyen2015deep,zheng2016improving,madry2017towards,carlini2017towards}.
-There is a growing body of work on generating adversarial samples, e.g., fast gradient sign method (FGSM, \cite{goodfellow2014explaining}), projected gradient method (PGM, \cite{kurakin2016adversarial}), Carlini-Wagner (CW,~\cite{paszke2017automatic}), etc. As for defense, existing methods can be unified as a bilevel optimization problem as follows:
+There is a growing body of work on generating adversarial samples, such as, fast gradient sign method (FGSM, \cite{goodfellow2014explaining}), projected gradient method (PGM, \cite{kurakin2016adversarial}), Carlini-Wagner (CW,~\cite{paszke2017automatic}), etc. As for defense, existing methods can be unified as a bilevel optimization problem as follows: